The risk of this problem is higher in those with:

 - A family history of mood disorders

-- Having stress or conflict at home or with your partner
+- Stress or conflict at home or with a partner

 |Central Nervous System|